Jubatian/rrpge-spec/specs/acc_arch.rst

 The source fetch stage prepares the source data performing any transforms possible on it without the knowledge of the destination.
-For each Video RAM cell necessarily affected it prepares a Video RAM cell aligned data and a cell begin / middle / end mask.
+For each Peripheral RAM cell necessarily affected it prepares a PRAM cell aligned data and a cell begin / middle / end mask.

 The latter is prepared according to the destination start pointer and the